Cart

 (1.74252 ÷ 4) x 3.1417 = 2.38 square inches

-At 85-percent flow diameter ratio, the flow diameter is calling for a minimum cross-sectional area of 2.38 square inches in the port.
+At 85% flow diameter ratio, the flow diameter is calling for a minimum cross-sectional area of 2.38 square inches in the port.
 To keep that in perspective, note that a 195-cc Air Flow Research cylinder head for a small-block Chevy has a 2.02-inch intake valve and a 2.21-square-inch cross-sectional area in the port.
 This is smaller than our calculation, but close.
-If we were to use the 90-percent rule it calls for a port c/s of 2.59 square inches, which is even larger.
+If we were to use the 90% rule it calls for a port c/s of 2.59 square inches, which is even larger.

 It can be surmised that they’re keeping it tight to preserve port velocity and they may also be considering the restriction of the valve stem.
 Up to a point, giving up CFM for port velocity is usually acceptable because velocity moves a fuel charge more effectively than area.